THE 5 PLEBIAN TRIBES OF WALES

 reside in Deheubarth, the territory ruled by Rhys ap Tewdwr.
 Based on that pedigree (and he is unknown to other pedigree

 manuscripts), this man would have been born c.
-1150 and be contemporary with the sons of Lord Rhys.
-No families
+1125 and be contemporary with Lord Rhys.
+No families are known to

-are known to descend from him, although Bartrum conflates him with the two other men named Adda Fawr born nearly a century
+descend from him, although Bartrum conflates him with the two other men named Adda Fawr born nearly a century later.

-later.
-If we assume the pedigree given for him has missing generations between Adda Fawr and Rhys ap Tewdwr, then it
+If we assume the pedigree given for him has missing generations between Adda Fawr and Rhys ap Tewdwr, then it is possible

-is possible he is the same Adda Fawr of c.
-1245 who had a son, Ieuaf.
-[14] Marriage matches cited for that family
+he is the same Adda Fawr of c.
+1235 who had a son, Ieuaf.
+[14] Marriage matches cited for that family were predominately

-were predominately with spouses descended from Tudwal Gloff's Dyfed families and we noted none at all with spouses descended
+with spouses descended from Tudwal Gloff's Dyfed families and we noted none at all with spouses descended from either

-from either Rhys ap Tewdwr or any of the Deheubarth families descended from Hywel Dda.
-While not conclusive, we suggest
+Rhys ap Tewdwr or any of the Deheubarth families descended from Hywel Dda.
+While not conclusive, we suggest there is

-there is no good reason to believe the Adda Fawr said to descend from Rhys ap Tewdwr was born 100 years later than his
+no good reason to believe the Adda Fawr said to descend from Rhys ap Tewdwr was born 100 years later than his pedigree

-pedigree would indicate.
-As to which man was intended to be "honored" by inclusion on the list of 5, there is simply
+would indicate.
+As to which man was intended to be "honored" by inclusion on the list of 5, there is simply insufficent

-insufficent information to answer that question.
+information to answer that question.
 However, 3 of the other men in the list were probably born c.
+1240/1270 and

 3. Gwenwys of Powys